anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you break your neck, if you have nothing to eat, if your house is on fire, then you got a problem.
-Everything else is inconvenience.
+Quote: Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less.

-By: Robert Fulghum
+By: Marie Curie